KxSystems/docs/docs/kb/file-compression.md

 ### Compression parameters

 The `logicalBlockSize` represents how much data is taken as a compression unit, and consequently the minimum size of a block to decompress.
 E.g. using a `logicalBlockSize` of 128kB, a file of size 128000kB would be cut into 1000 blocks, and each block compressed independently of the others.
 Later, if a single byte is requested from that compressed file, a minimum of 128kB would be decompressed to access that byte.
-Fortunately those types of access patterns are rare, and typically you would be extracting clumps of data that make a logical block size of 128kB quite reasonable.
+Fortunately, those types of access patterns are rare, and typically you would be extracting clumps of data that make a logical block size of 128kB quite reasonable.

 Experiment to discover what suits your data, hardware and access patterns best.